LarsMichelsen/pmatic/README.md

 ## Requirements

-pmatic is currently not expecing any special modules.
+pmatic is currently not expecting any special modules.
 So it should work with all Python version newer than 2.4.

 ## Installation